defactor-com/documentation/docs/pools/back-end/api/counterpartyPools/restful.md

 ### `Create Pool`

-Create a new pool with the indicated collateral token using the `collateralDetails` schema.
-Once the `endTime` period concludes, neither lending nor borrowing are allowed.
+Create a new pool with the indicated collateral tokens using the `collateralDetails` schema.

 **HTTP Request Method**: POST